DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 The internal microphone is just behind a very small slit in the middle of the front.

+Two internal speakers (left and right channel) are at the left and right of the front.

 The reset button is hidden within a very small, round hole on the bottom.
 If the device is turned over, front to back, the hole is at about the eight o'clock position, very close to the foot nearest the